-The placement of the Tenckhoff peritoneal dialysis catheter requires that the patient be placed in the supine position.
+The Tenckhoff peritoneal dialysis catheter placement requires that the patient be placed in the supine position.

 Peritoneal dialysis catheters can be placed through a percutaneous, laparoscopic or open surgical approach.
-Open surgical and laparoscopic techniques are preferred because of their safety and good initial results.
+Available surgical and laparoscopic techniques are preferred because of their safety and promising initial results.

-Although placement of the peritoneal dialysis catheter is less invasive, the percutaneous procedure has risks of unsatisfactory placement and intestinal injury.
+Although the peritoneal dialysis catheter placement is less invasive, the percutaneous procedure risks unsatisfactory arrangement and intestinal injury.

 Open surgical technique.

 An infraumbilical incision is made in the midline.
 The subcutaneous layer is dissected to the rectus abdominis sheath.
-The anterior rectus sheath opens and the muscle fibers are dissected.
+The anterior rectus sheath opens, and the muscle fibers are studied.

-Also, the posterior sheath is incised and the abdominal cavity is opened after dissecting the peritoneum.
-The abdomen is inspected for adhesions, and if there is any near the abdominal wall, they are dissected.
+Also, the posterior sheath is incised, and the abdominal cavity is opened after dissecting the peritoneum.
+The abdomen is inspected for adhesions, and if there are any near the abdominal wall, they are examined.

 The patient is then placed in a Trendelenburg position, and the catheter is placed on a stylet and inserted into the peritoneal cavity.